 The life insurance application process for non-U.S. residents is almost always lengthy and time-consuming.

-You must fill out the application forms within the United States.
-You must also wait for approval and have the policy mailed to you, at a U.S. address.
+You must fill out the application forms while residing within the United States.
+You will also have to wait for approval and have the policy mailed to you at a U.S. address.

 A few of the individual steps of the life insurance application process include: